mayank1101/mayank1101.github.io/_posts/2025-12-23-understanding-feedforward-backpropogation.md

 #### Step 2: First Linear Transformation

-The input is transformed using weights and biases:
+The input is first transformed using weights and biases:

 $$z^{[1]} = W^{[1]} \cdot x + b^{[1]}$$

 Where:

 - $W^{[1]}$ is the weight matrix connecting input to hidden layer
 - $x$ is the input vector
 - $b^{[1]}$ is the bias vector
 - $z^{[1]}$ is the pre-activation output

 **What's happening here?** Each neuron in the hidden layer computes a weighted sum of all input features.
 The weights determine how much each input contributes to each hidden neuron.
+The biases add a constant offset to each hidden neuron.

 ```python
 # If input has 3 features and hidden layer has 4 neurons: